roboscienceorg/book/source/Introduction/overview.rst

 Autonomy and SAE
 ~~~~~~~~~~~~~~~~

-Autonomy or Autonomous appears quite often in the current press.
+:index:`Autonomy` or :index:`Autonomous` appears quite often in the current press.
 What
 does this mean?
 Dictionary.com will define this as “acting independently
 or having the freedom to do so”.
 We should be careful to distinguish
 autonomous (and probably autonomy) from automated.
 The root meaning of